ChillyWillyGuru/JagDoomEX/README.md

 ## Changelog
 ```
+250318 - Fixed music bug when starting maps 10 and 20.
+Separate SFX and Music
+         volume sliders in the options.
 250316 - First release with music and sfx during game.
 250201 - Fixed bug with indicators.
 250201 - Colored Arms Indicators added.